dragonnodejs/dragonnodejs/README.md

     // Implementation for the module
 };
 ```
-- Extend the configuration for the different environments, for example "./configs/development.js":
+- Extend the configuration for the application, for example "app/config.js":
 ```javascript
 module.exports = {
     modules: {